Friday, January 7, 2011

 RC Webb - The Case Against Mormonism

-3 Henry C. Sheldon's book is not included in the Documents on this blog because there is nothing original produced in his writing.
-He simply summarizes Remy's findings, which is available here; and Spalding's findings, which will be forthcoming.
+3 Henry C. Sheldon's book is not included in the Documents on this blog because there is no original insights produced in his writing; he simply summarizes Remy's findings, which is available here; and Spalding's findings, which is available here.

 Theodule Deveria - Memoires et Fragments